How to secure your home network

 From smartphones to smart fridges, the Internet of Things is producing more and more devices designed to be connected to a Wi-Fi network.
 It was expected that the average household would own 50 connected devices by 2021, up from just 10 devices the year before.
-With so many gadgets connected to the network, it has never been more important to increase your Wi-Fi security.
+With so many gadgets connected to the home Wi-Fi network, it has never been more important to increase your Wi-Fi security.

 A home network can be connected in two ways:

 Achieving better security on your home network is a big part of your overall cyber security, as intruders can exploit your Wi-Fi to install malware or create botnets, for example.
 It also often results in better router performance.
+Learn more about how botnets work and their risks in our blog post.

 The basics of home Wi-Fi security